 The machines that are used to process blood samples are becoming increasingly effective at ensuring sterility throughout the PRP creation process.
-Many of these machines are compact in size and can be used in close proximity to the patients.
+Many of these machines are compact in size and are able to be used in close proximity to the patients.
 This provides a secure environment and minimizes the chance for infection.

-These injections are easy to prepare, and the process to do so can be performed quickly in a sterile environment to reduce the risk of contamination and infection.
+These injections are easy to prepare, and the process to do so is able to be performed quickly in a sterile environment to reduce the risk of contamination and infection.
 The risk of injection complications is also reduced given the fact that the injected cells are all obtained from your own body.
-For more information on PRP therapy in the Scottsdale area, please contact Dr. Michael Wolff, MD at 480.860.8998 or fill out our online questionnaire by clicking this link.
+For more information on PRP therapy in the Scottsdale area, please contact Dr. Michael Wolff, MD at 480.860.8998.